Danish artist gets a promised New York exhibition 24 years later in Lincoln

 But Friedemann-Sanchez learned that if she continued to have exhibitions, she could lose her studio.
-So Sass’s show had to be scrubbed and the artists completed their Master of Fine Arts studies at New York University.
+So Sass’ show had to be scrubbed and the artists completed their master of fine arts studies at New York University.

 Sass returned home to Denmark, where she established herself as an acclaimed abstractionist, with works in prominent collections, such as the Metropolitan Museum of Art, multiple books and numerous exhibitions.

-At 6 p.m.
-Friday, Sass’s long-delayed show, “IMAGE: temporary constellation,” will open at the gallery at 2120 Magnum Circle.
+Sass’ long-delayed show, “IMAGE: temporary constellation,” opened Friday at the gallery at 2120 Magnum Circle.

 Sass, who flew in from Copenhagen Monday brought with her the 16 pieces that made it onto the Fiendish Plot walls – and a few more that didn’t make the cut.
 Some are large-scale works on fabric, others, small on paper.
 Some are paintings, others prints.